-In principle, you can refinance any private student loan, in any currency, from just about anywhere.
+In principle, you can refinance any private student loan, in any currency, from just about any loan provider.

 But, not every lender is willing to assist with any loan.
 Many banks and financial institutions don’t have the capacity to refinance loans in another currency from another country.
 Prodigy Finance is one of the few refinancing providers able to assist as we already work with international students to achieve their goals through international study loans.

-You can start investigating refinancing as soon as you have a student loan, though most students begin looking at their options a few months before graduation so they know which one to accept before repayments begin.
+You can start investigating refinancing as soon as you have an active student loan, though most students begin looking at their options a few months before graduation so they know which one to accept before repayments begin.

 Of course, you can refinance your student loan at just about any point before it’s fully repaid.
 You might be prompted by an increase in interest rates or a pinch in your budget.
 Most people with student loans choose to refinance them when they’ve seen a change in their financial profile — whether that’s a master’s degree or a new job.

 The point is that it’s never too late and hardly ever too early.

-If you have a private student loan and you’ve graduate, you should look into refinancing.
-That’s true for all working graduates - international or otherwise.
+If you have a private student loan and you’ve graduated, you should look into refinancing.
+That’s true for all working graduates — international or otherwise.

 Student loans are usually large sums of money and any time you can save on the total cost, it simply makes financial sense to do so.
-Refinancing cuts your interest rate (among other benefits), allowing for a large savings.
+Refinancing cuts your interest rate (among other benefits), putting the savings back into your pocket.

 Education loan consolidation combines multiple education loans into a single loan so you can make a single payment.
 It’s done when you accept a new loan and the lender pays off all your existing loans, offering some convenience on the admin side.

 The process is the same for refinancing.
 You take a new loan while the provider pays off your existing education loans.

-While student loan consolidation and refinance are different, the process is the same, it can be confusing.
-So let’s break it down:
+While student loan consolidation and refinance are different, the process is relatively the same.
+It can be confusing, so let’s break it down:

 Can you combine loans?